 Yet sometimes, people surprise you — just like Subaru did with the new second-generation BRZ.
 It's a distinct evolution of the niche sports car, one that maintains the beloved basics that made it a hit with its loyal fans while also bringing it into a whole new decade.

-Beneath that revised sheetmetal lies a whole new engine for the BRZ: a naturally aspirated 2.4-liter flat-six.
+Beneath that revised sheetmetal lies a whole new engine for the BRZ: a naturally aspirated 2.4-liter flat-four.
 (Presumably, the same basic engine found in turbocharged form in the Ascent, Outback and Legacy, just shorn of its snail.)
 It snaps out 224 horsepower, a 9 percent increase over the outgoing model's 205; torque is up 15 percent over the old car's 156 lb-ft.

 The design, too, is all-new, stretching an inch longer and half an inch lower than the previous BRZ.
 While the basic long-hood profile remains, the front has been restyled into a happier face with large air intakes and a broad grille, while the back looks almost Acura-esque.

 A limited-slip differential helps put the power down to the rear wheels, further bolstering the BRZ's agility.
 A curb weight of less than 2,900 pounds means a determined driver shouldn't have much trouble burning rubber if they put their mind to it, though they'll probably have to rev the engine close to its 7,000-rpm redline to do so.